-Another optional device for lead climbing is an Elderich Ohm for lightweight belayer.
-It works great if your gym do not have a 50 pound sand bag to hold the lightweight belayer down.
+Another optional device for lead climbing is an Elderich Ohm for the lightweight belayer.
+It works great if your gym does not have a 50-pound sandbag to hold the lightweight belayer down.
 Click HERE to find out more about it.

 I find lead climbing very challenging and rewarding at the same time.
 It is scary as well.
 I have to deal with the fear of falling constantly.
 However, every time I finish a climb, I smile giddily from ear to ear like a little girl completing a major accomplishment.

 Safety is and will always be the number one concern when it comes to climbing.
-Redundancy and back up system keep us alert.
+Redundancy and backup systems keep us alert.
 Do not take for granted that we have done the figure 8 knot hundreds of times.
-Always check and double check yourself and your partner.
+Always check and double-check yourself and your partner.
 Many accidents occur when we are careless.

 This article is only an introduction to lead climbing.
-It is only a tip of the iceberg.
+It is only the tip of the iceberg.
 If you want to learn more, go out there take the certification class, learn it, apply it, and experience it.
-With more practice, the better climber you’ll be come.
+With more practice, the better climber you’ll become.
 Then outdoor climbing here we come!

 I love to hear your thoughts or questions on lead climbing.
 Please leave the comments below.